talwat/pap/README.md

 You can go to the [latest release](https://github.com/talwat/pap/releases/latest) and download the fitting binary for your system from there.

-pap is available on esentially all architectures and operating systems, so you will rarely need to compile it from source.
+pap is available on most architectures and operating systems, so you will rarely need to compile it from source.

 Simply mark the downloaded binary as executable and move it.